 When I was in college, I spent a good amount of time dating someone who wouldn't fully commit to me.
 After he graduated and went to medical school in another state, my parents were the opposite of pleased to find out that we still talked every day and I made plans to go visit him.
 On that first visit, he asked me, "Does it bother you that I don't love you?" which broke my naive little heart.

 And of course, who do you call with a broken heart but your mom.
-I was telling her a seemingly insignificant marriage joke I had made to him that he had shot down, and my mom stopped me with the most poignant relationship advice that stays with me today (even if I am too hard-headed to take it sometimes): "Erin, you shouldn't be with someone like that.
-You should be with someone who jokes about marrying you."
+I was telling her a seemingly insignificant marriage joke I had made to him that he had shot down, and my mom stopped me with the most poignant relationship advice that stays with me today (even if I am too hard-headed to take it sometimes): "Erin, you should be with someone who jokes about marrying you."

 2. Stupid Fights With Mom